 The implementation of adtech

-As discussed above, some adtech is providing a lot of value and some may actually be detracting from your earnings.
+As discussed above, some adtech is providing a lot of value and some may actually be detracting from your internet ad earnings.
 Be selective about what kind of adtech is on your site and avoid taking an “all adtech is adding value” approach.

-These are the important questions
+What are the most important questions about internet ads?

 Finally, if you’re a publisher, the question’s in the image above are really the things you should be asking yourself about internet ads on your site.
 The answers to these questions are things you can directly control.
 Many aspects of adtech are outside your ability to change.
 But, the good news is that few publishers are actually maximizing everything can currently do to make more money.